Chapter 5 Matrices and rasters

 Using the image and contour functions we can graphically display matrix values in the form of a heatmap—where values are encoded to colors—and a contour layer, respectively.

 The color scale in image can be set with col. R has several built-in color scale functions—such as terrain.colors and heat.colors—that return a specified number of color codes from the given color scale.
-The hcl.colors function offers a wide range of color scales useful for mapping, including the well-known ColorBrewer scales.
+The hcl.colors function offers a wider range of color scales, including many scales useful for mapping, such as the well-known ColorBrewer scales.
 The hcl.colors function requires the number of colors and the name of the color scale.
 For example, the following expression returns 11 colors from the 'Spectral' color scale:

 hcl.colors(11, 'Spectral')